ActualIA/prd/template/3-analysis.md

 # Analysis of the Situation

-> *What are the competing products in the market today?*
-> *What are the complementary products in the market today?*

 There are three factors that we have to analyse : source mixing, subject personalization and centralization of news providers.

 Nowadays, there are a lot of news providers.
 However, most of them have their own journalists and do not mix sources up.
 There are some examples like [*GroundNews*](https://ground.news/) that mix political sources up to have less biaised news, or at least tell you from which political side the sources come from.